 The user conversion rate is based on individual users rather than multiple sessions.
 The next question would be, how do you get this data?

 Google Optimize is session-based, in the future this might change when we move to GA4.
 For now, that’s not the case.
 In order to get this information, there are two paths you can follow.
 The first path is to create a custom report, the second path is to create segments based on your experiment ID.
 In this article, I’ll show you the first path.

-Let’s go through these steps and walk through this together.
+Let’s go through these steps and walk through them together.

 1. Open up Google Optimize

 3. Go to the Details tab